-Regardless, opportunity is everywhere beyond paper
+Regardless, the opportunity is everywhere beyond paper

-The world is not all doom and gloom, you are not in same position as a buggy whip manufacturer in 1914.
+The world is not all doom and gloom, you are not in the same position as a buggy whip manufacturer in 1914.
 Turbulence brings opportunity, what can you look to do:

 How hard can it be?
 Instead of learning the latest workflow software, put some time into earning the right to sell a tablet or two.

-You’ve got talent on staff; people who know more about connecting devices, setting up scan folders and troubleshooting server connectivity.
+You’ve got talent on staff; people who know more about connecting devices, setting up scan folders, and troubleshooting server connectivity.
 During your next company planning session, take stock of your internal strengths, put some marketing ideas together and start marketing your strong points.